zdravkov/kendo-docs/getting-started/accessibility/supporting-rtl-languages.md

 ---
-title: Supporting Right-to-Left Languages in Kendo UI
+title: Support Right-to-Left Languages
 related: a11y-accessibility-overview, widget-appearance-rtl
 ---

-# Supporting Right-To-Left (RTL) Languages in Kendo UI
+# Supporting Right-To-Left (RTL) Languages

 ## The Value of RTL Support

 Right-to-Left, or RTL, support is a phrase commonly-used to describe the ability of a library, site or application to handle and respond to users who communicate with a right-to-left language, like Arabic, Hebrew, Chinese or Japanese.
 Left-to-right is the default for most experiences on the web, but many sites and applications wish to also provide RTL support for their users.

 Admittedly, RTL falls more into the internationalization space, but we like to think of RTL as an accessibility feature, as well.
 After all, RTL is about making user experiences more accessible for users working in Right-to-left languages like.